letsencrypt/acme-spec/draft-barnes-acme.md

-The Domain Validation with Server Name Indication (DVSNI) validation method proves control over a domain name by requiring the client to configure a TLS server to respond to specific connection attempts utilizing the Server Name Indication extension {{RFC4366}}.
-The server verifies the client's challenge by accessing the created TLS server and verifying a particular challenge certificate is presented.
+The Domain Validation with Server Name Indication (DVSNI) validation method proves control over a domain name by requiring the client to configure a TLS server referenced by an A/AAAA record under the domain name to respond to specific connection attempts utilizing the Server Name Indication extension
+{{RFC6066}}.
+The server verifies the client's challenge by accessing the reconfigured server and verifying a particular challenge certificate is presented.

 type (required, string):
 : The string "dvsni"